openbcl/fds-dockerfiles/README.md

 [This repository](https://github.com/openbcl/fds-dockerfiles) provides Dockerfiles for building FDS-Docker-Images.
 Each indiviual dockerfile is provided under MIT-License.
 Nevertheless please consider that a container image (a file system that may include various copyrighted works) and the scripts to build these images (like a Dockerfile) are separate works.
 In general, the license of the included software is completely unrelated to the license of the build scripts.

 # About [this image (Docker Hub  Repository)](https://hub.docker.com/r/openbcl/fds)
-[This image](https://hub.docker.com/r/openbcl/fds) provides by third party the [FDS binaries from the National Institute of Standards and Technology (NIST)](https://pages.nist.gov/fds-smv/) for Windows and Linux containers.
-You may use it on your own risk (for details please have a look at the disclaimer).
+[This image](https://hub.docker.com/r/openbcl/fds) is maintained by third party.
+It provides the [FDS binaries from the National Institute of Standards and Technology (NIST)](https://pages.nist.gov/fds-smv/) for Windows and Linux containers.
+The use of this image is at your own risk (for details please have a look at the disclaimer).
 At the moment the image is based on [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore) and on [Ubuntu](https://hub.docker.com/_/ubuntu).
 Smokeview is not included.
 You may wish to [download Smokeview](https://pages.nist.gov/fds-smv/downloads.html) and install it on your hosts operating system by yourself.

 ## Supported tags
 By pulling this image without a tag you will get the `latest` version of this image for your operating system.
 In most cases this will contain the latest version of FDS.
 Otherwise you may wait some time until this image got updated.
 If you prefer another version of FDS you should add the version as a tag like (`6.5.3`, `6.6.0`, ...).

 The following table provides information about the basic runability of the fds executable for the corresponding guest operating system image.
-The table does not guarantee that your simulation job will run without any bugs or crashes.
-You should test your prefered version of this FDS-Docker-Image by yourself first!

 | FDS-Version (Tag)   | Linux                | Mac OS <sup>\*1</sup>  | Windows <sup>\*2</sup> |
 | ------------------- | :------------------- | :--------------------- | :------------------------------------ |